blaa/barySSH/README.md

 The name `BarySSH' is just an inside joke, ignore it.
 Call it "proxor" if you don't like original name.

+Use 'baryssh -t' to run internal test and measure throughput.

 Usage
 =====